adfelippe/hellomario/README.md

 - cc65 compiler (https://cc65.github.io/)

-On any Debian-based distro, just run: `sudo apt install cc65` Anywhere else, it's on you.
+On any Debian-based distro, just run: `sudo apt install cc65` Anywhere else, it's on you, pal.

 To compile, just run the `make.sh` script.
 The `clear.sh` script will remove compiled files.